-Benefiting from over 30 years’ experience, Fitzwilliam Institute’s Online Postgraduate Diploma in Public Relations Writing course features:
+Benefiting from over 30 years’ practical skills training experience, Fitzwilliam Institute’s Online Postgraduate Diploma in Public Relations Writing course features:

 The Meaning and Development of Public Relations